danielabar/aurelia-pluralsight/README.md

 When the framework invokes the configure function, its going to pass in the `aurelia` object, which exposes a fluent api to specify what should be used.

+See [the docs](http://aurelia.io/docs.html#/aurelia/framework/1.0.0-beta.1.0.8/doc/article/app-configuration-and-startup) for more on startup configuration.

 ## Data Binding

 `show.bind` hides and shows an element depending on truthiness of expression.